SichangHe/mdbook_ls/README.md

 ## mdBook Incremental Preview

-mdBook_Incremental_Preview provides incremental preview building for mdBook projects.
+mdBook-Incremental-Preview provides incremental preview building for mdBook projects.
-Unlike `mdbook watch` or `mdbook serve`, which are inefficient because they rebuild the whole book on file changes, `mdBook_incremental_preview` only patches the changed chapters, thus producing instant updates.
+Unlike `mdbook watch` or `mdbook serve`, which are inefficient because they rebuild the whole book on file changes, `mdBook-incremental-preview` only patches the changed chapters, thus producing instant updates.

 ### Usage of mdBook Incremental Preview